 Fortunately, the NYT article makes a few more suggestions, all of which are sound: “Users are also advised to upgrade the device’s firmware and to select a new secure password.
 If any remote-management settings are in place, the F.B.I. suggests disabling them.”

-UPDATE (June 7th): As Talos’ researchers delve deeper into VPNFilter’s code, new details about this powerful malware have begun to surface.
+UPDATE: As Talos’ researchers delve deeper into VPNFilter’s code, new details about this powerful malware have begun to surface.

 Researchers say the malware is capable of MITM (man in the middle) attacks as well.
 This means that the hackers can insert themselves between you and your online destination, reading or altering what you send and receive.
 As an example, they could find out your online banking login details and then alter your online banking display to hide your true balance as they siphon away your money.
 Alternatively, they could prevent their hundreds of thousands of victims from ever seeing certain articles or alerts online – something that a hostile state might be interested in doing.

 To protect yourself from a MITM attack, NordVPN is one of your best bets.
 Because your data is encrypted right on your device, the attackers won’t be able to read or alter anything that you see online.
 Of course, the most complete defense against VPNFilter is factory-resetting your router and then giving it the latest firmware updates.
+If you want to know how to check for VPNFilter malware before doing a reset, the company Gen Digital (previously known as Symantec) has an online feature that can perform VPNfilter detection.

 In addition, the number of device brands identified with the malware has risen.
 In addition to the devices mentioned above, ASUS, D-Link, Huawei, Ubiquiti, UPVEL, and ZTE devices may also be vulnerable (for more information about which ones might be vulnerable, see the Talos researchers’ update).